Join Us at Webster

 Other continuous processes also play an important role in sustaining and enhancing the integrity of the program.
 The university solicits semiannual student feedback on degree programs through student focus groups involving 30-minute structured dialogues at the start of selected courses.
 Additionally, the head of the department takes part in monthly video conferences with global partners to evaluate International Relations programs, adding and shaping curricula and course content to meet WVPU student needs and national regulations while also integrating partner experiences from around the world.
 Department representatives participate in on-going process evaluation measures providing suggestions on how to improve subject relevancy, program competitiveness and research components.

-Admission to the Bachelor of Arts in International Relations program follows the General Admission Requirements for Undergraduate Programs.
+Admission to the Bachelor of Arts in International Relations program follows the general admission requirements for undergraduate programs.

 WVPU confers the academic degree of Bachelor of Arts in International Relations following the successful completion of all modules as stated in the Curriculum Overview and Workload and in accordance with the following rules: